emt-vessels/prompts/docs/training/daily_mcq.md

 ## 📊 Question Set

 * Default to **10 MCQs**
-* Ask the user if they want:
+* Ask the user if they want to switch between rounds:

   * Fewer (e.g. 5 for quick review)
   * More (e.g. 15–20 for deeper practice)